-Collaboration between Infrastructure initiatives is encouraged.
-Therefore, if complementary Infrastructure initiatives are submitted in the pre-proposal stage, KWF can invite the project leaders to submit a merged full proposal.
+The review process of infrastructures includes a two-stage process.
+When the pre-proposal has been positively reviewed and selected, you will be invited to submit a full proposal.
+Collaboration between infrastructures is encouraged.
+If complementary infrastructures are submitted in the pre-proposal stage, KWF can invite the project leaders to submit a merged full proposal.
 In this case, please be aware that: